Raksha-17/AI_Analysis/README.md

 1. Regions with strongest adoption signals and growth potential.
 2. Industries with highest cumulative AI impact and corresponding workforce implications.
 3. Salary dynamics by industry and adoption level to inform talent strategy and benchmarking.
 4. Relationships between AI adoption rate and job loss to guide policy, reskilling, and program design.

-The data is stored appropriately and is now prepared for analysis.
-I queried multiple relevant tables for the analysis and visualized them in Tableau.